InternetMaximalism/intmax-rollup-cli/docs/interface_guide.md

 ### Example

-Deposit your assets (the token contract address is the same with your address, the token id can be selected from 0x00 to 0xff and amount is an integer less than 2^56)
+Deposit your token (the token address is the same with your user address, the token id can be selected from 0x00 to 0xff and amount is an integer less than 2^56)

 ```
 intmax deposit -i 0x00 --amount 10